 Sterling “Josh” WilkinsonSterling Josh Wilkinson stood about 6ft 4in on the mound, and he used every one of his inches on the mound, when Josh came to pitcher, you knew you was in for a game.
 In Big games Josh always wanted the ball, he loved the pressure games, Pitching out of the Bimini Baseball League with the Bimini Marlins, his team almost every year represented the north in the Commonwealth of the Bahamas national championships, so Josh Wilkinson did a lot of battles in some big game. those championship games draw the fans to the baseball stadiums and lived up to the billing.

-Calvin JollyCalvin C.J Jolly was 6ft 3ins and made he senior league dabute in 1979 with Heineken St. Bernards. after 1980 season C.J parted ways with Heineken and took his talent to the Bimini Marlins in the Grand Bahama Ameteur Baseball League where pitched for that talented loaded Marlins team. well in the 1981 Commonwealth Championships Calvin to face his form team for the Bahamas National Crown, Calvin was able to hold his owned by winning two of the games for the Marlins, he did made one mistake, that was trying to throw a fast ball pass his former junior league coach, who hit the ball for the longest home run out of Jim White Baseball Park.
-Marlin the series three games to four to St. Bernards
+Calvin JollyCalvin C.J Jolly was 6ft 3ins and made he senior league dabute in 1979 with Heineken St. Bernards. after 1980 season C.J parted ways with Heineken and took his talent to the Bimini Marlins in the Grand Bahama Ameteur Baseball League where pitched for that talented loaded Marlins team. well in the 1981 Commonwealth Championships C.J got to face his form team for the Bahamas National Crown, Calvin was able to hold his owned by winning two of three games for the Marlins, but he did make one mistake, that was trying to throw a fast ball pass his former junior league coach, who hit the ball for the longest home run out of Jim White Baseball Park history.
+The Marlins lost the series three games to four to St. Bernards

 Eugene “Sissy” TaylorSissy Taylor they called him back in the day, but this tall lanky baseball pitcher, could throw the baseball, from his mid 90s fast ball, to the nastiest curve ball you would ever wanted to see, the earned him most wins in 1980 12, he had a 12 and 3 win/loss record, he also won most strike outs in 1979, with 116 strike outs, and in 1980 with 112 strike outs, he also had 75 strike out in 1978 for a total of 303 strike outs in three years., his win/loss record in 1978 was 10 and 5, and in 1980 his win/loss record was 8 and 8, what a baseball talent he was from the mound these days he sit in a wheel chair on Nassau Street,

-Andy “Smudge” FordThe youngest of eight brothers of whom all played the game of baseball. with his older brother playing in the minor leagues of baseball from he was baby, Andy had a lot to look forward in the game of baseball and he didn’t disappoint. in the early 80s He pitched in some good duels against arch rival Everette Neely and Heienken St. Bernards; As a matter of fact those games was so critical that Andy Ford would pitch seven inning complete game on Wednesday, and would return on one day rest and pitch again on Friday. this guys had plenty heart and his teammate fed of his energy as he pitch his to championships on few days rest.
+Andy “Smudge” FordThe youngest of eight brothers of whom all played the game of baseball. with his older brother playing in the major leagues of baseball.
+Andy had a lot to look forward in the game of baseball and he didn’t disappoint. in the early 80s He pitched in some good duels against arch rival Everette Neely and Heienken St. Bernards; As a matter of fact those games was so critical that Andy Ford would pitch seven inning complete game on Wednesday, and would return on one day rest and pitch again on Friday. this guys had plenty heart and his teammate fed of his energy as he pitch his to championships on a days rest.

 Anthony Pearce This panel stretches horizontally and vertically.
 Amet officia irure sed.
 Eu in sint lorem magna, ex ullamco dolor amet.
 Veniam cillum esse eu, sed proident eu lorem minim fugiat proident amet adipisicing occaecat?
 Do id labore sed consectetur deserunt incididunt.
 Minim do consequat, esse eu veniam ut consectetur, ut lorem ut, commodo velit in.
 Aliqua irure ad eu qui aliquip ea reprehenderit pariatur veniam voluptate.
 Quis officia sint.
 Esse lorem ut esse dolor.
 Amet dolore tempor et irure non fugiat.

 Arther “Baldy” SeymourBaldy made his senior league debut in 1978 with the Old Spice team and was a instant impact with one of the leagues lowest team by winning the 1978 Rookie of the year leading the league with 96 strike out also. the following year Seymour left for Tuskegee University in Tuskegee Alabama, along with Mario Ford and Brad Wood.
-Arther played for Tuskegee from 1979 to 1981, where returned home and joined his big brother on the pitching staff of the Paradise Island team.veniam voluptate.
-Quificia sint.
-Esse lorem ut esse dolor.
-Amet dolore tempor et irure non f
+Arther played for Tuskegee from 1979 to 1981, where returned home and joined his big brother on the pitching staff of the Paradise Island team, The heart of a Lion.
+He pitched seven inning in a championship game whiles in pain from bone spur in his right hand.

 Alfred “Linky” Brown Alfred Brown stood about 6’2’ on the mound, the young right hand pitcher who was now coming in to his own lead the 1977 season in most strike out with 112, innings with 111, games pitched in 34 and walks with 74, finishing that season with a 6 and 16 win/loss record.
 Although not playing on the league’s top teams Brown still manage to pitch some good games.
 The 1978 season he pitched in only 10 games finishing the season 1 and 9, pitching less innings 63 2/3 while striking out 55 batters and walking 43.
 So in two seasons Alfred Brown strike out 167 batters.

-Ronald”Big Boy” SeymourBig Boy Seymour was a very calm pitcher that got the job done from the mound, he didn’t talk much, but you knew he was there, in 1979 he won the MVP, leading the league in 79 in wins with 13 and 4 losses, with a 1.82 ERA, second in the league, and 113 strike out, also second in the league that year topping his younger brother Arthur Seymour who won most Ks in 1978 with 93.
-More to come.
+Ronald”Big Boy” SeymourBig Boy Seymour was a very calm pitcher that got the job done from the mound, he didn’t talk much, but you knew he was there, in 1979 he won the MVP, leading the league in wins with 13 and 4 losses, with a 1.82 ERA, second in the league, and 113 strike out, also second in the league that year topping his younger brother Arthur Seymour who won most Ks in 1978 with 93.
+Big Boy Seymour continued to play with the most dominating team in the league from 1994 to 2004 but he only pitched with it was necessary which wasn’t good for the apposing teams.

 Larry “Solo” TurnquestThey called him Solo, because he was like the lone player on his team, the crafty left handers was masterful from the mound. his team would finish 1 and 42 one year, but he would make the all star team because of his era and strike outs, he just had bad defenses playing behind him, he did not process a high fast ball, he wasn’t a flame thrower, but his ability to hit spots with his curve ball, and little fast ball he had, made him hard to hit at times, he also had a very good pickoff move to first base being a south paw, his advantage was that he was left handed, and he only weighted a few pound but a heart of champion.